General information about the ESP8266 port¶

 ussl module based on axTLS:

-- Certificates are not validated (this may make connections susceptible to man-in-the-middle attacks).
+Certificates are not validated (this makes connections susceptible to man-in-the-middle attacks).